Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David Tian: Actually, professors are a great example, especially philosophers, of having status within the local community versus having status in the greater community.
 A lot of professors, especially young professors, feel they need to follow their senior professors.
 And the senior professors, especially in philosophy, really pride themselves on being understandable, like unapproachable.

 I was approached over and over by beggars.
-I kind of got picked on because I look like a good target for hand-outs or to be made felt guilty.
+Not beggars, it’s the wrong word but I kind of got picked on because I look like a good target for hand-outs or to be made felt guilty.
 I’m just walking down the wrong street, and there were a lot of wrong streets in New York, and even in Toronto, surprisingly.
 What I discovered is when I’m in the West, especially North America, I shouldn’t have status displays.
 In fact, it would be better to dress down a lot.

 Maybe just one last story to end on that I think is just interesting is this old story about, once upon a time, there was this Mexican fisherman.
 He’s lying on the beach, and he’s playing his guitar.
 He’s sitting in his hammock by the ocean, and this young, newly minted Harvard MBA student comes over and says, “Hey, let me teach you about how to be successful.”
 A lot of people have probably heard of this story.